FredHutch/SDGenotypingAnalysis/README.md

 13. **Data Integration in R:**  DataReduction.Rmd
    - To use this R markdown file, you will need to make sure that the code is being evaluated in the console, NOT inline (click on the gear icon above the Rmd and choose "Chunk Output in Console" NOT "Chunk Output Inline").

-Note: We have provided an html knitted version of the Rmd [here](https://fredhutch.github.io/SDGenotypingAnalysis/index.html)

 ## ImageJ Analysis Details
 ### [TyphoonCrop.txt](https://github.com/FredHutch/SDGenotypingAnalysis/blob/master/TyphoonImageAnalysis/TyphoonCrop.txt)